 Kaiut Yoga Therapy

 The Kaiut Yoga method works with the body in the way that the body was designed by nature to move.
-This is an inclusive method, using simple shapes to create a format of yoga accessible to all practitioners regardless of flexibility, strength, age, or experience.
-Kaiut aims to deliver consistent long-term healing results as opposed to creating aesthetic shapes.
+This is an inclusive method, using simple shapes to create a format of yoga that is accessible to all practitioners regardless of flexibility, strength, age, or experience.
+Kaiut aims to deliver consistent long-term healing results as opposed to creating aesthetic poses.
 It has been designed to work through trauma, chronic pain, physical injury, general aches and stiffness, inflexibility, hyper-flexibility, and is ideal for the aging body.

 Shinrin-Yoku - Forest Meditation